ishankapr/TaskManagementAPI/README.md

 # Test

-Unit tests added to check the CURD operations in a separate project.
+Unit tests added to check the CRUD operations in a separate project.
 Since it is using in memory databases no need to change any configurations.